Skip to content

 For existing control changes:

 Edit the markdown file and clearly describe what you changed and why in your PR.
+If you're modifying a control's scope or requirements, update the corresponding metadata file in control-metadata/ if it exists.

 Step 3: Update Controls At-a-Glance